-Module Module Title Total Contact Hours Quarter Credits MTD100 Introduction to Massage Therapy 80 6.0 MTD201 Business and Ethics 80 6.0 MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0 MTD263 Eastern Theory and Practice 80 6.0 MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0 MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0 MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0 MTD246 Clinical and Sports Massage 80 6.0 MTD295 Health and Wellness 80 6.0 MTD278 Massage Therapy Clinic 30 1.0 Total 750 55.0
+Module Module Title Total Contact Hours Quarter Credit Units MTD100 Introduction to Massage Therapy 80 6.0 MTD201 Business and Ethics 80 6.0 MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0 MTD263 Eastern Theory and Practice 80 6.0 MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0 MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0 MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0 MTD246 Clinical and Sports Massage 80 6.0 MTD295 Health and Wellness 80 6.0 MTD278 Massage Therapy Clinic 30 1.0 Program Totals: 750 55.0

-^{} Massage Therapy Clinic hours are generally scheduled throughout the last three modules of training.
+\ Massage Therapy Clinic hours are to be scheduled throughout the last three modules of training.

-MTD100 - Introduction to Massage Therapy
+MTD100 - Introduction to massage Therapy

-This course is designed to prepare the student for future course work in more advanced modalities presented later on in the program.
-The topics covered in this course are Joint Classification, Range of Motion of the shoulder, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, The Skeletal System, The Muscular System, General Structural Plan of the Body, Movements, and Directional Terms, and Indications/Contraindications for Massage Therapy.
+This course is designed to prepare the student for future course work in more advanced modalities presented in the program.
+The topics covered in this course are Joint Classification, Range of Motion of the Shoulder, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, The Skeletal System, The Muscular System, General Structural Plan of the Body, Movement and Directional Terms, and Indications/Contraindications for Massage Therapy.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40 Other Hours: 00
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.